 “The first is for Kara Silverleaf, who brought me from the edge of death and then spoke great wisdom to comfort me.
 This is her sign, the symbol that is her name.
 With this she will craft her magic under the autograph of her being.
-With her I travel the road.”
-Gloriana passed the heavy case and the quiver to the alchemist who now saw the case lid was embossed with a leaf design in pure silver.
-Kara opened the lid.
+With her I travel the Road.”
+Gloriana passed the heavy case and the quiver to the alchemist who now saw the lid was embossed with a leaf design in pure silver.
+Kara opened the case.
 The interior was lined in dark blue wool felt protecting the clever array of jars, glass pipettes, stoppers, wax, crucible, alembic, tongs, mortar and pestle, each similarly embossed with a leaf in argent.

 Gloriana turned back to the basket and produced another case, this one of durable waxed leather rolled into a cylinder and buckled with twin straps.
 In her other hand she held a sheathed silver dagger to replace the one Abby had returned to the oracle.

 “The next is for Abby Solo, who is the warrior that yearns to heal.
 Hers is the sword and shield, hers is the line that holds.
 She has asked me to teach her the skills of medicine and it is my honor to do so.
 With this she will practice the mending of life.
-With her I travel the road.”
+With her I travel the Road.”
 Abby received the dagger and the case, and unrolled the latter to reveal the healer’s kit inside, complete with bandages, salts, and herbs against fever and pain.

 Once more Gloriana retrieved objects from the basket: three scrolls tied in a ribbon of red silk, and a small quiver holding ten crossbow bolts, five with heads of silver and five with heads of cold-forged iron.

 “The next is for Rahab, of House Eldredshade, whose mind is unmatched.
 Knowledge is his power, and its increase is our increase.
-These arcane spells will add to his already formidable understanding: they will protect him, and augment him, and alter him, and so make our journey—the journey we all make together—better.
-With him I travel the road.”
+These arcane spells will add to his already formidable understanding: They will protect him, and augment him, and alter him, and so make our journey—the journey we all make together—better.
+With him I travel the Road.”
 The wizard took the scrolls and ammunition with uncharacteristic silence, his expression strangely solemn and uncertain.

 A fourth time Gloriana took gifts from the basket, now revealing a backpack of superior craftsmanship, and two small daggers of silver and cold-forged iron, sized to fit the dextrous hands of a halfling.

 “The next is for Lem Gardener, new friend and stout ally in battle.
 He showed himself to great effect in our recent struggle against the goblins, and his skill helped insure our victory at the stronghold.
 These tools will aid him in the future.
-With him I travel the road.”
+With him I travel the Road.”
 Lem received backpack and daggers stoically, though he felt somewhat off-balance to discover a human who recognized not all the world was the same size.

 Finally Gloriana recovered from the basket another scroll and two weapons: a sickle with a silver blade and a scimitar of cold-forged iron.

 “The last is for Kuch, who helps us in the wild places of the world, whose understanding of the land leads us safely through dangers.
 These will help him against enemies who would poison waters and blight trees.
-With him I travel the road.”
+With him I travel the Road.”
 The druid took the weapons and nodded at their quality and materials, and tucked the scroll away for study later in one of his animal skin pouches.
 This was no ceremony with which he was familiar, and he was skeptical of its significance, but he recognized the importance of gifts that gave aid to his efforts.6

 The ceremony over, the detritus of dinner was cleared away save for post-prandial drinks.
 Kara, Abby, and Gloriana chatted.
 Kuch was eager to return to the wilderness and the quiet there, and excused himself, thanking Gloriana as he and his wolf departed into the nighttime chill.
-Rahab sat, quietly drinking his wine, his eyes on the fire in the hearth, and eventually he, too, paid his thanks to Gloriana and bid the others good night.
+Rahab sat, quietly drinking his wine, his eyes on the fire in the hearth, and eventually he, too, paid his thanks to the oracle and bid the others good night.
 The remaining four stayed a bit longer, then made their way to the door.
 Outside, in the tavern glow, Lem took his leave and stepped away.

-The halfling turned.
+The gardener turned.

 “You had no trouble returning Shadowmist to the farmer Forthright?”